-This is a mixed methods study using an explanatory [26] design (Figure 1) that includes two phases.
-Phase 1: Quantitative, retrospective study using electronic nursing and medical patient records to determine prevalence, incidence, mortality, and morbidities associated with urinary incontinence (UI) in older women (≥55 years) during a hospital admission.
-Phase 2: Qualitative interview study to explore the experience of nurses delivering women's care.
+This is a mixed-methods study using an explanatory26 design (figure 1) that includes two phases: phase 1 quantitative, retrospective study using electronic nursing and medical patient records to determine prevalence, incidence, mortality and morbidities associated with UI in older women (≥55 years) during a hospital admission; phase 2-qualitative interview study to explore the experience of nurses delivering women's care.

-The data will be collected between 1st November 2019 and 28th February 2023.
+The data will be collected between 1 November 2019 and 28 February 2023.